IceSkyDev/AppDoc/docs/edu/en/improve.md

   4. Undo the last step
   5. Clear all fill

-  >[!WARNING]
-  >When you return to Paint mode from Fill mode, all fill will be cleared
+  >!
+When you return to Paint mode from Fill mode, all fill will be cleared

 3、Step or artwork: